kristi/adoptopenjdk-rpm/README.md

 Rpm build for AdoptOpenJDK Java 8.
 See rpms in [Releases](https://github.com/kristi/adoptopenjdk-rpm/releases)

-These are built in a Centos 7 docker image, but should work on any Centos/RHEL/Fedora based computer.
+These are built in a Centos 7 docker image, but should work on any Centos/RHEL/Fedora/Amazon Linux based OS.

 ## Rpm Installation